PierreLorenzi/HyperCardPreview/StackFormat.md

 ## Stacks of HyperCard 1.xx

-In HyperCard 1.xx, the stacks had a slightly different format.
+In HyperCard 1.xx, the stacks have a slightly different format.
 We list all the differences.

 ### General Differences

-A text could only have one style, so there were no Decoration Table nor Font Table.
+A text can only have one style, so there are no Decoration Table nor Font Table.

-Some fields were absent, but as they were set to zero, they can be parsed like v2.xx fields and then be considered as empty or default values.
+Some fields are absent, but as they are set to zero, they can be parsed like v2.xx fields and then be considered as empty or default values.

-The empty integers in the block headers at offset 0xC were not counted in the headers, they were used in the blocks.
-So, some fields weren't at the same place because at v2.xx they had to move values out of that integer and sometimes it caused a little mess.
+The empty integers in the block headers at offset 0xC are not counted in the headers, they are used in the blocks.
+So, some fields aren't at the same place because at v2.xx they had to move values out of that integer and sometimes it caused a little mess.

 ### Stack Block

-The checksum was at offset 0xC (in the header).
+The checksum is at offset 0xC (in the header).

-Note: the card size, window rectangle, screen rectangle, scroll origin, decoration table, font table, were always set to zero.
-But it can be parsed *as is* in v2.xx.
+Note: the card size, window rectangle, screen rectangle, scroll origin, decoration table, font table, don't exist and are set to zero.
+But they can be parsed *as is* in v2.xx.

 ### List Block

-All values at offsets between 0x10 and 0x28 were moved 4 bytes to the left (into the header).
-The page references remained at offset 0x30.
+All values at offsets between 0x10 and 0x28 are moved 4 bytes to the left (into the header).
+The page references remain at offset 0x30.

 ### Page Block

-Both values at offsets 0x10 and 0x14 were moved 4 bytes to the left (into the header).
-The card references remained at offset 0x18.
+Both values at offsets 0x10 and 0x14 are moved 4 bytes to the left (into the header).
+The card references remain at offset 0x18.

 ### Card Block

-Except the header, all the values were shifted 4 bytes to the left (into the header).
+Except the header, all the values are shifted 4 bytes to the left (into the header).

 ### Background Block

-Except the header, all the values were shifted 4 bytes to the left (into the header).
+Except the header, all the values are shifted 4 bytes to the left (into the header).

 ### Part Content

-Part contents were always plain strings.
-They were not aligned to 16-bits, they could be off by 1 byte depending on the strings.
+Part contents are always plain strings.
+They are not aligned to 16-bits, they can be off by 1 byte.

 Offset | Type | Content
 --- | --- | ---